ReDI-School/intermediate-java/01-intro-recap-loops/index.md

 ---
-title: "1 - Introduction to Programming with Java"
+title: "01 - Introduction to the Intermediate Java course"
 nav_order: 1
-nav_exclude: true
+nav_exclude: false
 ---

-# Lesson 1: Introduction to Programming with Java
+# Lesson 1: Introduction

-## Goals
+## Goals of this class
 * Getting to know each other
 * Get familiar with schedule, attendance, tools
 * Course introduction
 * Check required software (Java & Intellij Idea)
-* Iteration structures recap (loops)
+* Iteration control structures recap (loops)
 * Do some basic Java exercises 🤩

 ### General info